arcadien/rtl_433_win/vs19/README.md

 Regarding librtlsdr, use the repository https://github.com/winterrace/librtlsdr which adds build files for Visual Studio.

-Regarding libusb, you can use the official repository https://github.com/libusb/libusb (or https://github.com/winterrace/libusb as an alternative).
+Regarding libusb, use a release build (e.g. libusb-1.0.23.7z) from the official repository https://github.com/libusb/libusb.

 The folder structure has to look like this